MicrosoftDocs/fabric-docs/docs/data-engineering/migrate-synapse-spark-job-definition.md

 Follow these key steps for migration:
 * Prerequisites.
-* Step 1: Export Spark job definition from Azure Synapse to OneLake (json).
+* Step 1: Export Spark job definition from Azure Synapse to OneLake (.json).
 * Step 2: Import Spark job definition automatically into Fabric using the Fabric API.

 ### Prerequisites